StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 1 row in set (0.00 sec)
 ```

-The `RollupIndexName` section indicates the name of the synchronized materialized view, and `State` section indicates if the building is completed.
+The `RollupIndexName` section indicates the name of the synchronous materialized view, and `State` section indicates if the building is completed.

-## Query with the synchronized materialized view
+## Query with the synchronous materialized view

-The synchronized materialized view you created contains the complete set of pre-computed results in accordance with the query statement.
+The synchronous materialized view you created contains the complete set of pre-computed results in accordance with the query statement.
 Subsequent queries use the data within it.
 You can run the same query to test the query time as you did in the preparation.

 ```Plain
 MySQL > SELECT store_id, SUM(sale_amt)